lsst/dp1_lsst_io/docs/products/images/difference_image.rst

-For DP1, the difference images are served and can be retrieved and displayed by users instantaneously, but the inputs and tools for their re-creation are not supplied.
+For DP1, the difference images are served and can be retrieved and displayed by users instantaneously, but the inputs and tools for their re-creation aren't supplied.

 Processing
 ----------